-We’ve put together a selection of sugar flower tutorials available online to help you on your way to sugar flower mastery.
+Sugar flowers add a sensational finishing touch to wedding cakes and special occasion cakes so we’ve compiled a selection of sugar flower tutorials to help you on your way to sugar flower mastery.

 For more on peonies, check out Happy Cakes by Renee’s open peony tutorial here.